 This Yearbook is organized into three major sections.
 The first section provides background information on preschool education in the United States, a description of our data collection and analytical methods, a national summary of our findings, and national policy recommendations.
-The second section presents detailed reports identifying each state’s policies with respect to preschool access, quality standards, and resources.
-In addition to basic program descriptions, these state pages describe unique features of state programs and recent changes that can be expected to alter the future Yearbook data on these programs.
-Finally, the last section contains the appendices, including tables that report all of the survey data obtained from every state, as well as Head Start and child care data.
+The second section presents detailed profiles outlining each state’s policies with respect to preschool access, quality standards, and resources.
+In addition to basic program descriptions, these state profiles describe unique features of a state’s program and recent changes that can be expected to alter the future Yearbook statistics on a program.
+Unlike last year’s Yearbook, the states without state-funded programs also have their own profile pages.
+Finally, the last section of the report contains appendices, including tables that provide the complete survey data obtained from every state, as well as Head Start and child care data.

 The links below open PDF documents.
 For assistance with PDF, see the special instructions for viewing the Yearbook PDF.